-7 Things You May Not Know About Circadian Rhythm
+7 Things You May Not Know About Circadian Rhythms

-Disrupting your circadian rhythm can lead to everything from jet lag to sleep deprivation.
+Disrupting your circadian rhythms can lead to everything from jet lag to sleep deprivation.

 Whenever we talk about sleep, we usually end up talking about circadian rhythms.
 But what is a circadian rhythm exactly?
 How does it affect our ability to get a good night’s rest?
 And if sleep is so important, what other positive effects can regulating circadian rhythms have on our health?

 1. Circadian rhythms don't just have to do with sleep